 What I Am: I am very well versed in the U.S. equity and options markets and have 17 years experience trading them for myself, for accredited investors and at a large bank.
 I have had many good years trading and some bad ones, but I try to continue to learn from both.
 I can be opinionated and stubborn about specific stories and my overall market views but, generally have learned to cut my losers quickly, and when correct try to let profits run.
 I feel that I have a unique skill-set in evaluating alternatives to just owning or shorting stocks around catalysts and or events, and pride myself in finding the most cost effective ways to express my views always with an eye towards capital preservation and risk aversion.
 My goal is to minimize risk into catalysts and or events and look for the most optimal way to express a view whether it be to define risk, add yield, use leverage or protect a portfolio.

 Who We Are:

 Co-Founder and Editor: Dan has spent the better part of the last 17 years as a proprietary equity & options trader at hedge funds (SAC, Exis & Cheyne Capital) and within the equity derivatives group of Merrill Lynch.
 Since early 2009 Dan has served as a broker to investment banks for large equity option block trades while also offering trade structure and fundamental trade ideas.
 Dan is a weekly panelist on CNBC’s Options Action, a show dedicated to equity options trading, and frequent panelist on CNBC’s Fast Money.
 Dan is a graduate of the University of Pennsylvania, originally from Syracuse he now lives in New York City.

-Co-Founder and Editor: CC writes on macro stories, news screening and contributes to trade structures, trade ideas and options education on the site.
+Co-Founder and Editor: CC writes on macro/policy stories, volatility, options theory and trade structures.
 He also oversees the technical aspects of RiskReversal.com.
 He is a former equity options market maker and specialist for Group One Trading on the American Stock Exchange.
 CC is a graduate of the University of Pennsylvania, originally from Baltimore he now lives in Boulder, Colorado.